actano/yourchoice/README.md

 ### toggle(item, state) : State

 Adds or removes the given `item` to/from the selection.
 Other currently selected items are not affected.
 Also defines this item as the starting point for a subsequent [`rangeTo()`](#rangetoitem-state--state) selection if it is added to the selection.
-This is equivalent to an alt+click by the user in a file manager.
+This is equivalent to an alt+click (cmd+click) by the user in a file manager.

 ### rangeTo(item, state) : State